 Unprecedented support in America, terrorism and a tower block fire back home.

 Grief and euphoria, pleasure and pain.
-Wolves at the door?
+Some might say wolves at the door.

 One gets used to this conflict of living, it often goes unnoticed.
 It’s just how life is for all of us whether enduring stress and trauma or not.